andadapt/lessons/ks4/year11/image/PITCHME.md

 ## Image representation

 **ASPIRE TO:**
-describe how colour depth and resolution affects file size Describe how audio... compresion
+- Describe elements that affect image and audio file size
+- Describe what type of compression is suitable for different media types

 **CHALLENGE TO:**
-explain how binary is used to represent pixels in an image
+- Identify different elements of image and audio files
+- Identify two types of compression

 ---
 [drag=100, drop=center, flow=col]